Decay of Time Correlations in Point Vortex Systems: Conclusions

 The natural continuation of our study concerns two limitations of the present analysis.
 The first is the fixed number of PVs: the large $N$ limit should allow to extrapolate results on solutions of 2D Euler equations, but it faces the issue of rapidly increasing computational cost, which cannot be offset by reducing sample sizes without losing statistical robustness, because of the intrinsic instability of the flow.
 The second is the equilibrium state under consideration, which is not suited for describing turbulent phenomena.
 On the basis of Onsager's statistical mechanics theory, one should focus on high-energy microcanonical ensembles or negative-temperature canonical ensembles.
 Consistent sampling from those states presents a challenge on its own \cite{Esler2017}, so we must leave it to future studies.
 It is nevertheless worth observing that the system we consider might be well suited for describing small scale dynamics in turbulent flows, so that our result can be regarded as a first step in the understanding of more complex systems.

-The decay of correlations we observed indicates that the equilibrium state under consideration is an ergodic component of the PV dynamical system, and since any canonical ensemble is absolutely continuous to the distribution we consider this implies that none of the latter can properly describe a turbulent flow.
-Euler equations do not constitute a mixing system, and in fact they possess infinitely many conserved quantities, \emph{i.e.} Casimir observables, so this is coherent with the idea that a correct description of turbulent states should include such conservation laws as much as possible --which is not the case in the PV system we considered.

-The persistence of time correlations we observed indicates that even under a relatively mixing state --that of completely independent vortex positions-- the PV system retains a certain stiffness, although aggregation phenomena cannot be observed in such an equilibrium flow.
+The persistence of time correlations we observed indicates that even under a relatively mixing state --that of completely independent vortex positions-- the PV system retains a certain stiffness, although aggregation phenomena cannot be observed in such an equilibrium flow, confirming the indication of \cite{Lundgren1977,Eyink1993} that scattered vortices may fail to relax towards equilibrium rapidly.
 As a side note, this suggests that particular care should be taken in sampling procedures when studying numerical simulations of similar fluid dynamical models, since repeated sampling at small time intervals from the same evolution is likely to produce correlated data, unsuitable for statistical analysis.

 As a final note, let us stress the fact that the model we considered describes an inviscid fluid, and viscosity can be included in the dynamics through stochastic forcing acting on single vortices \cite{Marchioro1982,grottophysicad}.
-The dependence of time correlations on the viscosity parameter (Reynolds number) should be closely related to anomalous dissipation effects observed in the inviscid limit of Navier-Stokes equations, and it constitutes a further possible future extension of our study.
+The dependence of time correlations on the viscosity parameter (Reynolds number) should be closely related to anomalous dissipation effects observed in the inviscid limit of Navier-Stokes equations --which is most relevant in the study of boundary effects and fluid dynamical instabilities-- and it constitutes a further possible future extension of our study.